-Federal law requires that the Board release upon request students' names, addresses and telephone listings to military recruiters or institutions of higher education.
+Another exception to the prior consent requirement under FERPA requires that the Board release upon request students' names, addresses and telephone listings to military recruiters or institutions of higher education.
 However, parents or eligible students have the right to inform the District that it should not release the student's name, address and telephone listing to military recruiters, or institutions of higher education.
-Such a request should be directed in writing Pupil Accounting, 801 N. 11th Street, St. Louis, Missouri 63101.
+Such a request should be directed in writing to Student Accounting, 801 N. 11th Street, St. Louis, Missouri 63101.